pulsarf/waterfall/README.md

 [Offset] is denoted as subcommand in format of N+[s]?, where N is unsigned 32-bit integer, s - SNI Index.
   [Offset] Block examples: 1+, 5+s, 13+s

+--bind_host [String] - Bind SOCKS5 Proxy to a specified host --bind_port [U16] - Bind SOCKS5 Proxy to a specified port

+--default_ttl [U8] - Default TTL value for adequate packets.
+--fake_packet_ttl [U8] - Default TTL value for packets that should reach ONLY DPI --disorder_packet_ttl [U8] - Default TTL value for packets that SHOULD BE RESENT

+--fake_packet_sni [String] - Server name identification for fake packets.
+--fake_packet_send_http - Sets if fake module should mimic HTTP packets.
+  Can trick DPI into thinking that connection is made over HTTP and force it to skip Over next packets.
+--fake_packet_host [String] - Fake host for fake packets.
+Tricks DPI --fake_packet_override_data [UNICODE String] - Overrides default packet data for fake packets.
+--fake_as_oob - Forces fake packets to be sent as Out-of-band data.
+  May break some websites same as OOB module does.
+  Useful for cases when deep packet inspection tool looks for OOB data.

---split [Offset] - Applies TCP stream segmentation --disorder [Offset] - Applies TCP stream segmentation, corrupts first part --fake [Offset] - Applies TCP stream segmentation, corrupts first part and sends a duplicate of it with "yandex.ru" SNI if present, otherwise, uses random bytes data with same length.
+--split [Offset] - Applies TCP stream segmentation --disorder [Offset] - Applies TCP stream segmentation, corrupts first part --disorder_ttlc [Offset] - Applies TCP stream segmentation, corrupts first part by changing it's TTL/Hop-by-hop value --fake [Offset] - Applies TCP stream segmentation, corrupts first part and sends a duplicate of it with "yandex.ru" SNI --fake_ttlc [Offset] - Applies TCP stream segmentation, corrupts first part by changing it's TTL/Hop-by-hop value and sends a duplicate of it with "yandex.ru" SNI, overriden data or fake HTTP preset.
+  If present, otherwise, uses random bytes data with same length.
---oob [Offset] - Applies TCP stream segmentation, sends Out-Of-Band byte with value of '213' between these segments.
+--oob [Offset] - Applies TCP stream segmentation.
+  Sends Out-Of-Band byte with value of '213' between these segments.
---disoob [Offset] - Applies TCP stream segmentation, corrupts first part and sends Out-Of-Band byte with value of '213' between these segments.
+--disoob [Offset] - Applies TCP stream segmentation, corrupts first part.
+  Sends Out-Of-Band byte with value of '213' between these segments.
 ```

 ## Packets capture